-Possession, or use, of any recreational tobacco or nicotine product is forbidden at all times on the Westwood High School campus, or at school-related activities held off-campus.
-Though not technically tobacco products, Electronic Cigarettes act as delivery systems for nicotine, and are therefore prohibited under this policy.
-Students found to be in violation of this policy, will be subject to disciplinary action under the discretion of the administrator, and by other school policies and procedures.
+Possession of, or use of, any recreational tobacco or nicotine product is forbidden at all times on the Westwood High School campus, or while attending or participating in school-related activities held off-campus.
+Though not exclusively tobacco products, electronic cigarettes, portable vaporizers, and other similar devices can act as delivery systems for nicotine, and are therefore prohibited under this policy.
+Students found to be in violation of this policy will be subject to disciplinary action under the discretion of the administrator, and by other school policies and procedures.
 Athletes are additionally subject to penalties set forth by the M.I.A.A. policy concerning the use of tobacco products.